Introduction

 How can I ensure that my installation meets safety standards?

-Yes, if you follow local building codes and consult with a licensed electrician, you can ensure that your installation meets all necessary safety standards.
+Following local building codes and consulting with a licensed electrician will help ensure your installation meets all required safety standards.

 What are the best practices for maintaining switches and outlets after installation?

-Yes, regularly inspect for wear and tear, ensure they are clean and free of debris, and address any electrical issues promptly to maintain safety and functionality.
+Regularly check for wear and tear, keep them clean and free of debris, and quickly address any electrical issues to ensure safety and proper function.